 Yes, you’ve already got a job.
 A job that no doubt drains you and leaves you pretty tired by the end of the day and the thought of working somewhere else probably sounds like a terrible idea.

 But remember, this isn’t about money.
-It’s about peace of mind and security.
+It’s about security.
 If you’re barely skating by or already feel like you’re drowning, it’s time to grit your teeth and power through until you’ve met your savings goal.

 It’s easier said than done if you operate by the old-world concept of finding a job; however, if you open your mind a bit and look at the world a little differently, you’ll start seeing jobs all over the place.